-CDECE 31 2.0 units Adult Supervision
+CDECE 31 Adult Supervision 36 hours lecture

-Current or prior experience as a teacher in an ECE program.
+Recommended Preparation: Current or prior experience as a teacher in an ECE program.
+Grading: letter grade

 This course is a study of the methods and principles of supervising student teachers, volunteers, staff, and other adults in early care and education settings.
 Emphasis is on the roles and development of early childhood professionals as mentors and leaders.
+Transferable to CSU